swisscom/dopi/doc/plugins/ssh/wait_for_login.md

 ### Simple Example

-    - name "My new Step"
+    - name "Wait until we can successfully login to the node"
+      nodes:
+        - 'web01.example.com'
       command:
         plugin: 'ssh/wait_for_login'
         plugin_timeout: 300